UAE: 9-year-old mentors peers on cyber safety, bullying in student-led govt programme

 Published: Fri 27 Sep 2024, 6:00 AM

-On Wednesday morning, nine-year-old Abdurrahman Ali Al Mulla stood in front of over 25 students of the Blossoms Nursery to tell them about safe practices while browsing the internet.
+On Wednesday morning, nine-year-old Abdurrahman Ali Al Mulla stood in front of more than 25 students of Blossoms Nursery to tell them about safe practices while browsing the internet.

 “I talked to them about how they should not click on any suspicious links or ad pop-ups when it comes,” he said.
 “I explained how to put strong passwords for their online accounts.
 I also tried to tell them about bullying in age-appropriate terms, but they were too young to understand how that works.
 They could not understand why someone would be mean to another person online.”